Back to Guides

 PFIC Rules for Portugal Golden Visa Funds in 2026

-A Portuguese fund can qualify for the Golden Visa and still create a brutal U.S. tax reporting burden.
+A Portuguese fund can qualify for the Golden Visa and still create a brutal U.S. financial reporting burden.
 The real question is not whether PFIC rules exist.
 It is whether you understand Form 8621 exposure before you subscribe €500,000.

 Browse the guide library